afafbioinfo/NormProbing/readme.md

 **Example:**

-an example of input data [!mSP RNA probed with three reagents three times](https://github.com/afafbioinfo/Macro_CE/tree/master/Qu-shape-output) is provided
+an example of input data: [mSP RNA probed with three reagents three times](https://github.com/afafbioinfo/Macro_CE/tree/master/Qu-shape-output) is provided

 Parameters can be set/modified through the file Macro_Qushape.Config as follow:

+## Outputs

+###  CE_reactivity_profiles:
+contains the normalized reactivities for different experiments.

+#### Reactivity:
+contains final normalized reactivities by RNA and by reagent.

 [Program]
 Task: 2